cesarinegraham/Phy321---Classical-Mechanics/README.md

 # Phy321---Classical-Mechanics
-Codes written in Python for MSU's Classical Mechanics course, taught by Dr. Hjorth- Jensen.
+Codes written in Python for MSU's Classical Mechanics course, taught by Dr. Hjorth-Jensen (hjensen@msu.edu).

 The codes will cover the following topics both analytically and numerically: